If you are familiarising yourself with bookkeeping-related terms, you might ask what exactly is bookkeeping?

 Our bookkeeping for beginners guide is a good place to start.
 But dig a little deeper and another question that may come up is “What is double-entry bookkeeping?’
 This is one of those bookkeeping terms that needs a little more explanation.

 The short answer is that it is an accounting system for recording transactions that has existed for millennia.

-It is the foundation of modern cloud-based bookkeeping, banking and reporting systems.
+As a core part of the bookkeeper duties checklist, it is the foundation of modern cloud-based bookkeeping, banking and reporting systems.